codevogel/.dotfiles/README.md

 ### When should you *not* use this repository?

  - **If you are not a fan of tinkering:** This repository is likely not a one-size-fits-all solution to your problems.
 You will need to customize it to your own needs.
- - **If you are not familiar with WSL:** This repository is tailored to a Windows + WSL2 setup.
-If you are not familiar with WSL, you might find it hard to use this repository.
+ - **If you are not familiar with WSL:** This repository is tailored to a Linux Mint setup.
+AFAIK it works on WSL too, though not everything is as useful there.
  - **If you expect everything to work forever:** Software evolves, and so do the tools in this repository.
 You will need to keep your configuration files up-to-date, and potentially fix issues that arise from breaking changes in the tools you use.
  - **If you are not a ['smelly nerd' 😏](https://github.com/sherlock-project/sherlock/issues/2011#issue-2143280124)**

 ### When *would* you use (a setup similar to) this repository?

  - **If you work on multiple systems:** You can keep your configuration files in sync across all your systems.
 (Who hasn't tried to hit that one keyboard shortcut that only works on your personal system, or tried to use that one CLI tool that you forgot to install on your work laptop?)
  - **If you like to automate things:** You can automate the setup of your development environment.
-(It may take longer to set up your installation scripts, but there is a great satisfaction in just running `install/install.sh` and having everything set up and ready to go.)
+(It may take longer to set up your installation scripts, but there is a great satisfaction in just running `install/install-linux.sh` and having everything set up and ready to go.)
  - **If you like to be on top of things:** You are ultimately responsible for your own setup, and are not reliant on others to keep your tools up-to-date.
 (This can be a double-edged sword)
  - **If you want to learn:** You can learn a lot about how your tools work, and how to automate your own setup.
  - **If you came here to ~steal my config~ be inspired:** Feel free to dig around in my .dotfiles and nab just the parts you like, I took inspiration from many-a-dotfile.
 Just promise to not attempt to monetize them.